 Building of the Old Treasury by Julius Hofmann (now the ticket centre), 1897

 After the monarchy came to an end in 1918, the Residence lost its function as a seat of government and was turned into a museum of interior design, which opened its doors in 1920.
 The Second World War had catastrophic consequences for the Residence: in March and April 1944 much of the upper storey and numerous vaulted ground-floor rooms were gutted.
 Most of the moveable inventory had however been taken out beforehand and stored in a safe place.
 A Residence building office was set up as early as May 1945 to prepare for the subsequent reconstruction of this building complex in view of its great historical and cultural value.
 The reconstruction took several decades.
-This was the responsibility of the Residence construction management, which was answerable to the Bavarian Department of State-owned Palaces, Gardens and Lakes, and worked closely with the Department’s art historians and the newly founded restoration workshops.
+This was the responsibility of the Residence construction management, which was answerable to the Bavarian Administration of Palaces, Gardens and Lakes, and worked closely with the Administration’s art historians and the newly founded restoration workshops.

 1953: Opening of the Hercules Hall as a concert hall in place of the Throne Room of Ludwig I in the former Festival Hall Building.